Harris School of Business-Upper Darby Campus

 Save Image

 In 2019, 120 more women than men received degrees from Harris School of Business-Upper Darby Campus.
 The most common race/ethnicity group of degree recipients at Harris School of Business-Upper Darby Campus is black or african american (150 degrees awarded).
-There were 25 times more black or african american recipients than the next closest race/ethnicity group, hispanic or latino (6 degrees).
+There were 25 times more black or african american recipients than the next closest race/ethnicity group, two or more races (6 degrees).

 The most common 1 to 2 Year Postsecondary Certificate concentration at Harris School of Business-Upper Darby Campus is Medical Assistant (122 degrees awarded), followed by Dental Assisting (48 degrees).